OFM and Fire Departments: Common Goals, Different Roles

 Office of the Fire Marshal

-Much of the work we do aims to ensure that all fire departments in Ontario provide adequate levels of fire prevention and protection in accordance with the needs and circumstances of the areas they serve and the provisions of the Fire Protection and Prevention Act, 1997 (FPPA).
+Much of the work we do aims to ensure that all fire departments in Ontario provide adequate levels of fire prevention and protection in accordance with the needs and circumstances of the areas they serve and the provisions of the FPPA.
 We do that by collecting information about each fire department to monitor service levels and by providing them with the following support:

 - training for firefighters and other fire department personnel